dapr/docs/daprdocs/content/en/developing-applications/ides/visual-studio-code/vscode-dapr-extension.md

 title: "Dapr Visual Studio Code extension overview"
 linkTitle: "Overview"
 weight: 10000
-description:  "Information on how to develop and run Dapr applications with the Dapr extension"
+description:  "How to develop and run Dapr applications with the Dapr extension"
 ---